cecileledizes/Internal-Tides/README.md

 In general, file paths and file names will probably be different for a different file system setup.

+## Credits
+Adapted from Oceananigans "Internal Tide by a Seamount" example, modified with help and code from Erin Atkinson.

 ## Miscellaneous observations
 For some reason, using triple quotation marks to comment after the "create_simulation" functions—
 ```